Freyadnd/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Freya's feedback: I adore the cute snow animation.
+The small display nicely portrays a sense of escalating snowfall intensity by varying the falling speed of snowflakes at different heights.
+One small suggestion: it might look more natural if snowflakes could start falling at random positions in each line, and initiate a new line only after the current line is filled.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.